Meeks91/RxRecyclerViewArrayListAdapter/README.md

 3 -> To update the RecyclerView you just update the RxRecyclerViewArrayList  by calling the standard ArrayList add(), addAll() and remove() methods on it and the RecylerView will automatically update.
 For example, to add data to the RecyclerView call: `rxArrayList.add(DataType())`

-That means you just have to update the rxArrayList and the RecylerView will update itself for you.
+That means you just have to update the rxArrayList and the RecyclerView will update itself automatically.